-Kenji Tamura, Hiroshi Nokihara, Hidehito Horinouchi, Shunsuke Kondo, Satoru Iwasa, Chitose Ogawa, Yasuji Miyakita, Natsuko Okita, Atsuko Kitano, Mayumi Tsukagoshi, Mihoko Asanabe, Hiroe Ohara, Akiko Takeda, Tomonobu Otsuka, Hironobu Hashimoto, Toru Akagi, Satoshi Nakajima
+Kenji Tamura, Hiroshi Nokihara, Dai Maruyama, Hidehito Horinouchi, Shunsuke Kondo, Satoru Iwasa, Tadashi Kumamoto, Yasuji Miyakita, Tomohiko Hara, Atsuko Kitano, Miho Kurihara, Mayumi Tsukagoshi, Hiroe Ohara, Mayu Harada, Tomonobu Otsuka, Hironobu Hashimoto, Toru Akagi, Satoshi Nakajima, Koichi Ishikawa

-The Outpatient Treatment Center deals with all kinds of cancer patients who have received chemotherapies.
-Our mission is to provide safe, comfortable and high-quality chemotherapies.
-Several groups collaborate to ensure the best chemotherapies, consisting of medical oncologists, nurses, pharmacists, medical social workers (MSW) and clinical research coordinators (CRCs).
-Our visions are 1) To provide evidence-based medicine (EBM), and development of novel anti-cancer drugs.
-2) To provide safe and efficient treatments, and management of adverse events.
-3) To create a comfortable environment, and to maintain the quality of life of the patients.
+The Outpatient Treatment Center deals with all kinds of cancer patients who have received chemotherapies as an outpatient style.
+Our mission is to provide safe, comfortable and high quality chemotherapies.
+Several groups collaborate to ensure the best chemotherapies, consisting of medical oncologists, nurses, pharmacists, medical social workers (MSWs), and clinical research coordinators (CRCs).
+Our visions are as follows.

 We established a second Outpatient Treatment Center in the beginning of 2015.
-There are 30 beds in the first Outpatient Treatment Center and 26 in the second Outpatient Treatment Center (a total of 56).
+There are 30 beds in the first Outpatient Treatment Center and 26 in the second Outpatient Treatment Center (total 56).
 We also have six beds for general infusions or blood transfusions.

-In 2015, the Outpatient Treatment Center supported 31,861 patients who received anticancer drugs (Table 1).
-The breakdown by department was Breast and Medical Oncology (n=11,997), Gastrointestinal Medical Oncology (n=6,928), Hepatobiliary and Pancreatic Oncology (n=3,642), Hematology (n=2,912), Thoracic Oncology (n=2,870), and other departments (n=3,733).
-Clinical trials for unapproved drugs increased to around 240 cases per month.
-General infusions, general intramuscular or subcutaneous injections, blood transfusions, bone marrow puncture, lumbar puncture, intraperitoneal or chest drainage, and blood gas analyses were conducted in the center.
+In 2016, the Outpatient Treatment Center supported 36,607 patients who received anticancer drugs (Figure 1).
+The breakdown by department was Breast and Medical Oncology (n=13,452), Gastrointestinal Medical Oncology (n=7,121), Hepatobiliary and Pancreatic Oncology (n=4,204), Thoracic Oncology (n=4,021), Hematology (n=3,031), and other departments (n=4,778) (Table 1, Figure 2).
+Clinical trials for unapproved drugs increased to around 321 cases per month (10.5% of the total cases, Figure 3).
+General infusions, general intramuscular or subcutaneous injections, blood transfusions, bone marrow puncture, lumbar puncture, intraperitoneal or chest drainage, and blood gas analyses were conducted in our center.

-The monthly staff meeting is held on the second Tuesday, 16:30-17:30, every month with the participation of physicians and nurses who are main members of the center.
+The monthly staff meeting is held on the second Tuesday of every month at 16:30-17:30 with the participation of physicians and nurses who are main members of our center.
 The steering committee is held on the third Thursday of every month.

-We have a telephone consultation service (Hot line) for outpatients who have received chemotherapies.
-A case conference dedicated to the Hot line is held monthly on a Tuesday with the participation of multidisciplinary specialists, including medical oncologists, nurses, and pharmacists.
+We conducted a telephone consultation service (Hot line) for outpatients who have received chemotherapies.
+We have around 100 Hot line cases per month.
+A Case conference, especially about the Hot line, is held monthly on a Tuesday with the participation of multidisciplinary specialists, including medical oncologists, nurses, and pharmacists.

 - Cosmetic support for female cancer patients

-- Telephone hot line for emergencies for out-patients who receive chemotherapy.
+- Telephone hot line for emergencies for outpatients who receive chemotherapies

-- Monitoring adverse events of immuno checkpoint inhibitors.
+- Monitoring adverse events of immune check point inhibitors

 We provide educational opportunities for multidisciplinary specialists, including medical oncologists, nurses, and pharmacists.
-We also provide an educational program directed outside the hospital for medical oncologists, nurses, pharmacists and MSW in specially designed hospitals for cancer treatment in each prefecture.
+We also provide an educational program directed outside the hospital for medical oncologists, nurses, pharmacists, and MSWs in specially designed hospitals for cancer treatment in each prefecture.